mheap/nexmo-developer/_documentation/en/voice/voice-api/overview.md

 title: Overview
 meta_title: Text-To-Speech, IVR, Call Recording and more with Vonage's Voice API
 navigation_weight: 1
 description: The Vonage Voice API is the easiest way to build high-quality voice applications in the Cloud.
-(Nexmo is now Vonage)
 ---

 # Voice API Overview